Get the most out of these smart devices and services with Google Assistant

 This smart TV from TCL has the Android TV platform and Google Assistant built-in, so all you have to do is press a button on the remote to summon your favorite voice assistant for quick access to entertainment.
 You can also control your smart home devices and access just about all of the Google Assistant functionality you love through the TV and remote.

+Arguably no one is doing a better job at making WearOS smartwatches than Fossil.
+Not only are its Gen 5 series watches like the Carlyle attractive, but they have helpful features like built-in NFC and GPS, a heartrate monitor, and a speaker so that you can converse with Google Assistant.

-Google Home Compatible Services Music
+Google Home compatible services: Music

-In our opinion, one of the best ways to use the Google Assistant is to ask it to play whatever music you are in the mood for.
-Whether you're on your phone, Nest smart speaker, or Android TV, these music services integrate with Google Assistant for quick access to your favorite tunes.
+In our opinion, one of the best ways to use Google Assistant is to ask it to play whatever music you are in the mood for.
+So whether you're on your phone, Nest smart speaker, or Android TV, these music services integrate with Google Assistant for quick access to your favorite tunes.

 The successor to Google Play Music: YouTube MusicStaff Pick

-What better service to use with the Google Assistant than one of Google's own?
-Plus, with a Nest Hub or screened device, you can seamlessly switch between audio and video playlists.
+What better service to use with Google Assistant than one of Google's own?
+Plus, you can seamlessly switch between audio and video playlists with a Nest Hub or screened device.
 YouTube Music is now the default music provider for Google Home and Nest speakers right out of the box for quick-play music stations — although you'll need to subscribe for $10 a month for more full-fledged features and no ads.

-The most popular music streaming service:: Spotify
+The most popular music streaming service: Spotify

-Spotify is massively popular, and if you aren't already using it, you probably know a bunch of people who do.
+Spotify is massively popular, and if you aren't already using it, you probably know many people who do.
 With Google Assistant, simply say "OK Google," followed by your favorite artist, album, song, or playlist, and your music will almost instantly start playing through your smart speaker.
-This is perfect for playing music in the kitchen when your hands are too messy to be handling a phone or for setting the right mood for a party or an intimate evening.
+This is perfect for playing music in the kitchen when your hands are too messy to handle a phone or set the right mood for a party or an intimate evening.

-Music streaming for all:: Pandora
+Music streaming for all: Pandora

-Pandora is a customizable internet radio streaming service that allows you to curate your own streams, and it uses complex algorithms to recommend new music it knows you'll love based on your musical tastes and how you've rated other music.
+Pandora is a customizable internet radio streaming service that allows you to curate your streams.
+It uses complex algorithms to recommend new music it knows you'll love based on your musical tastes and how you've rated other music.
 Google Assistant lets you throw on your favorite Pandora station using just your voice.
 Pandora offers an ad-supported free version or paid options that give you more control over the music and no ads.

 Original streamer: Deezer

 Believe it or not, Deezer was one of the first streaming music services, and it remains popular around the world to this day.
-You can ask Google Assistant to play music by artist, genre, album, or Flow (what Deezer calls their personalized soundtracks), and it can manage the playback and volume controls as well.
+You can ask Google Assistant to play music by artist, genre, album, or Flow (what Deezer calls their personalized soundtracks), and it can also manage the playback and volume controls.

-So many options for music:: iHeartRadio
+So many options for music: iHeartRadio

-iHeartRadio is another great option for those that prefer to listen to the radio instead of newer streaming services. iHeartRadio is a free, ad-supported radio platform that connects users with over 850 radio stations from across the U.S. and Canada.
+iHeartRadio is another excellent option for those that prefer to listen to the radio instead of newer streaming services. iHeartRadio is a free, ad-supported radio platform that connects users with over 850 radio stations from across the U.S. and Canada.
 The service also includes thousands of podcasts if you don't want to strictly listen to music, with premium subscriptions available that give you unlimited song skips and offline listening.

-Actually, video didn't quite kill the radio star:: TuneIn
+Actually, video didn't quite kill the radio star: TuneIn

 Believe it or not, some people prefer to listen to the radio over streaming services, and TuneIn is absolutely the go-to app for them.
 Even with the free version, you get access to over 100,000 radio stations from around the world, along with over five million podcasts as well.
 If you decide to upgrade to the premium subscription ($10/month), you'll also get access to live NFL and MLB play-by-play, along with a vast library of audiobooks.

-Google Home Compatible Services Video
+Google Home compatible services: Video

 Whether you ask Google Assistant to cast your favorite TV show or movie to a Chromecast device or you request playback on a Nest Hub, it can be liberating to start watching shows hands-free.
 Here are our favorite services that have Google Assistant integration.